 I think mastering the art of on line grocery shopping is crucial , and I believe it not only saves introverts from having to manage the whole “going out of the house ” production (yes, it is a production.), but mainly- saves a lot of time, a lot of money, a lot of energy, and yields better results than regular grocery shopping.

-(saving: gas costs, car repair costs, time it takes to drive to and from store).
+(saving: gas costs, car repair costs, the time it takes to drive to and from the store).

 *2: you do your shopping from your couch or work desk, where you can control the temperature surrounding you by opening the window, lighting a fire, switching the fan on, or even- if needed- using AC.

 driving to the store in hot and humid temperatures can get you pretty messed up +upset, can get other shoppers upset- thus zero patience (+zero tolerance), if you bought ice cream or other refrigerator friendly products- the chances of them making it safely to your freezer are 0-0.1, thus making you even more agitated.